 - Three years after short sales, foreclosures, deed in lieu of foreclosure where conventional loans require a minimum waiting period of 4 years after a Chapter 7 Bankruptcy, deed in lieu of foreclosure, and short sale and 7 years after a foreclosure.

 Mortgage Part Of Bankruptcy On Conventional Loans Versus FHA Loans

-One of the greatest benefits on Conventional Loans Versus FHA Loans is with mortgage part of your Chapter 7 Bankruptcy, there is a four year waiting period to qualify for a conventional loan from the discharged date of your Chapter 7 Bankruptcy discharged date.
+One of the greatest benefits on Conventional Loans Versus FHA Loans is with mortgage part of your Chapter 7 Bankruptcy, there is a four-year waiting period to qualify for a conventional loan from the discharged date of your Chapter 7 Bankruptcy discharge date.
 The date of the foreclosure and/or housing event does not count.
 The housing event needs to be finalized (foreclosure, deed in lieu of foreclosure, short sale) in order for the borrower to qualify for the Conventional Loan with the mortgage part of the Chapter 7 Bankruptcy.
-With FHA Loans, VA Loans, USDA Loans, if borrower has a mortgage or mortgages part of Chapter 7 Bankruptcy, the waiting period to qualify for a government loans starts three years from the recorded date of the housing event and the discharged date of the Chapter 7 Bankruptcy does not matter.
+With FHA Loans, VA Loans, USDA Loans, if a borrower has a mortgage or mortgages part of Chapter 7 Bankruptcy, the waiting period to qualify for a government loans starts three years from the recorded date of the housing event and the discharged date of the Chapter 7 Bankruptcy does not matter.
 This means the waiting period does not start until the foreclosure has been recorded on government loans.

 Borrowers who need to qualify for government and/or conventional loans with a direct lender with no mortgage overlays, please contact us at The Gustan Cho Team at Loan Cabin at 262-716-8151 or text us for faster response.
 Or email us at email@example.com.
 We are always available to our viewers who may have any questions or want to go over a case scenario.